andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 of these discoveries were fun because we always had somebody to share them with, or a way to encourage each other and strive for a common goal.
 I'm definitely lucky to be standing on giants as a part of a talented and passionately curious community that's excited to explore things like this.
-Michal Marsalek [has their own writeup of the discoveres mentioned here](https://github.com/MichalMarsalek/Advent-of-code/blob/master/2020/misc/day17-highdims/ND_gol_with_low_dimensional_initial_state.pdf), that you should check out too if you have the time!
+Michal Marsalek [has his own writeup of the discoveres mentioned here](https://github.com/MichalMarsalek/Advent-of-code/blob/master/2020/misc/day17-highdims/ND_gol_with_low_dimensional_initial_state.pdf), that you should check out too if you have the time!